dirkgroenen/mopidy-mopify/README.md

 Mopify
 ======

-A mopidy webclient based on the Spotify webbased interface which is still in development
+A mopidy webclient based on the Spotify webbased interface.
+If you use Mopidy in combination with local music this client probably won't work.

 Quick install
 =============